ZocoLini/fee/README.md

 [![Crates.io](https://img.shields.io/crates/v/fee.svg)](https://crates.io/crates/fee)
 [![Docs.rs](https://docs.rs/fee/badge.svg)](https://docs.rs/fee)

 `fee` is a **fast and flexible** library for evaluating mathematical expressions from strings.
 It focuses on **runtime performance** while keeping the parsing layer simple and efficient.

 This crate was originally designed to power scientific and engineering software where expressions cannot be hardcoded:

 - The source code may be unavailable for recompilation.
 - You may want to ship closed/private tools with configurable formulas.

-Over time, `fee` has grown into a more general-purpose expression engine.
+Over time, `fee` has grown into a more general-purpose expression engine and it already supports:
-It already supports:

 - **`f64` arithmetic**
 - **Boolean logic**
 - **Comparisons**
 - **Bitwise operators**

 This makes it suitable not only for numerical/scientific use cases, but also for building **DSLs, config evaluators, and high-performance runtimes**.

 ## Usage